Canvas Use Guidelines

 WSU's instance of the Canvas learning management system isn't set up for marketing products or services.
 Individual instructors can create course announcements for their students if there are upcoming events related to their classes.
-We also have a Student Resources global menu item in every course that links students to a website maintained by Student Affairs.
+We also have a Student Resources global menu item in every course that links students to a website maintained by Student Access & Success.

 Public conferences and events cannot be hosted in Canvas.
 Reference policy on External Users for more information.